What Are Veneers?

 A porcelain veneer is a thin covering placed over the top or the side of a tooth.
 Although the material is thin, it is extremely strong; porcelain veneers can last for up to 20 years.
 It’s likely that some amount of your existing enamel will have to be removed from your tooth in order for the dentist to place a porcelain veneer on top of it.
 Porcelain veneers are a popular choice because of how long they last.
 They’re also popular because they are averse to staining, they can handle wear and tear without chips or fractures, and they look natural inside the mouth.

 Resin-based composite veneers are made from a type of filling material that is bonded to your tooth.
-The dentist carefully shapes the filling and allows it to set on your existing tooth.
+Our dentists carefully shape the filling and allow it to set on your existing tooth.
 Then, the veneer is polished and smoothed to blend in with the rest of the tooth.
 Some patients prefer composite veneers because they are typically less expensive than porcelain and often take less time to install.
 While you may have to visit the dentist a few times in order to finish the installation process for porcelain veneers, composite resin can be completed in one visit.
 Resin veneers are also easier to fix if something goes wrong, but they don’t last as long as porcelain veneers and are more likely to stain or crack.
-Dr. Century would be happy to advise you on which type of veneer is best for you.
+Dr. Century and Dr. Singla would be happy to advise you on which type of veneer is best for you.

 How to Take Care of Dental Veneers